stg-tud/apsa/2019/7-ModularAnalyses/Exercise/Task.md

 I would like to thank Florian Kübler and Dominik Helm for creating this exercise.

+If you have questions regarding OPAL don't hesitate to ask them in the [OPAL Gitter channel](https://gitter.im/OPAL-Project/Lobby)!

 # Fixed Point Computations Framework

 You should use the provided template.
 That project is preconfigured to use the latest snapshot version of OPAL and already contains the initial configuration.
 The template for this exercise can be found at: [https://github.com/stg-tud/apsa/tree/master/2019/7-ModularAnalyses/Exercise/template](https://github.com/stg-tud/apsa/tree/master/2019/7-ModularAnalyses/Exercise/template)

+If the provided template does not compile, you may have an outdated version of OPAL.
+Please, make sure that you have downloaded the latest snapshot of OPAL.
+The easiest way to do so is to call "sbt cleanCache" and "sbt cleanLocal".
+If this doesn't help go to the your local .ivy cache and delete all jars relates to OPAL–they can be found in the respective sub folder.
+After that, when you compile the template, you should see that OPAL downloads the latest versions from the SNAPSHOT repository!

 > ️⚠️ Always ensure that you use the latest snapshot version.
 You can clean the latest (snapshot) version that you have downloaded using the command `sbt cleanCache cleanLocal` in your project's root folder.